JDDoesDev/presentations/osmi.md

 - I have mental illness
 <!-- .element: class="fragment" -->

-- When I tell people, the treat me differently
+- When I tell people, they treat me differently
 <!-- .element: class="fragment" -->

 - *I'm not defective; I have a disease*